 1. Think of meat as just one of several ingredients.

 If you’re worried about your family getting adequate protein, remember you can get it by adding less expensive, non-meat sources like beans, eggs, quinoa, or even tofu.
-(Marinate the tofu in soy sauce with a little garlic and chili flakes and no one will know it’s tofu.)
+(Marinate the tofu in soy sauce with a little chili garlic sauce and no one will know it’s tofu.)

 2. Learn to make hearty meatless meals.

 Meatless Mondays isn’t just about better health, it’s about better budgeting, too.
 If your family is like mine, you may worry they’ll turn their noses up at the very idea of leaving out meat.
 Don’t tell them!